hayashik/akagachi_eye_robot_hardware/README.md

 # CAD data for DIY Akagachi
 This data to develop your own Akagachi eye component.
 3D printable data and 3D cad data are available.
+Software details are [here](https://github.com/hayashik/akagachi_eye_robot_ros).
 There are follow two modes.

 ## Akagachi type1 mode A
 - Merit : Compact, easy to modify